Driaan/easyequities/README.md

-# eepy
+# EasyEquities
-Easy Equities interaction with Python
+Python library for interacting with EasyEquities